MysteryPancake/Houdini-OpenCL/README.md

 ## Where to find OpenCL resources

-Houdini doesn't have many OpenCL resources.
-I strongly recommend checking the Houdini files for examples.
+Houdini doesn't have many OpenCL resources apart from [OpenCL for VEX Users](https://www.sidefx.com/docs/houdini/vex/ocl.html).

-The `houdini/ocl` folder in your Houdini directory contains tons of OpenCL files.
+I recommend checking the Houdini files for examples.
+The `houdini/ocl` folder in your Houdini folder contains tons of OpenCL files.

 ```cpp
 // Type this in any text field to evaluate the path